lmagyar/homeassistant-addon-nginx-proxy/nginx_proxy/DOCS.md

        - 172.30.33.0/24
    ```

-4. In the nginx addon configuration, change the `domain` option to the domain name you registered (from DuckDNS or any other domain you control).
+4. In the NGINX Proxy add-on configuration, change the `domain` option to the domain name you registered (from DuckDNS or any other domain you control).
 5. Leave all other options as-is.
 6. Save configuration.
 7. Start the add-on.
-8. Have some patience and wait a couple of minutes.
+8. Have some patience and wait a couple of minutes on first start.
 9. Check the add-on log output to see the result.

 ## Configuration